A-Trust/CSC_HashSignClient/README.md

 Build and run via Visual Studio.

-Only the provided PDF can be signed because it has a prepared signature block.
+Only the provided PDF can be signed in this demo because it has a prepared signature block.
 If you want to sign your own document it has to be prepared correctly.

 The following Test-Credentials (Handy-Signature) can be used for signing a document:
 - Phone number: 1030121749133712